Topics

 People with dementia can be more likely to get other serious illnesses, like pneumonia.
 The disease can even lead to premature death.
 There are medicines that can help control the symptoms and slow down how fast the disease gets worse.
 This helps to give the person suffering from the disease a chance to live their life as normally as they can after being diagnosed.

-Someone with dementia can still get life insurance, even if they have Alzheimer’s disease.
-There are usually choices for life insurance even in the most severe situations.
+Someone with dementia can still get life insurance.
+Guaranteed acceptance plans can offer coverage, even for the most complicated situations.

 What causes Alzheimer’s?

 Alzheimer’s is thought to be caused by a buildup of too much protein in the brain, which disrupts normal brain activity.
 But no one knows for sure exactly why this happens to start with.
-Some experts think it may have something to do with someone’s genes, the environment they live in, and their lifestyle.
+Some experts think it may have something to do with someone’s genes, the environment they live in, and their lifestyle (Cleveland Clinic).

 What is the life expectancy of a person diagnosed with Alzheimer’s